angeloChoque/project-shopping-cart/README.md

-# Shopping Cart - Project XYZ
+# Shopping Cart - Project Shopping Cart

 This project implements an interactive shopping cart using modern web technologies.
 It allows users to select products, add them to the cart, and make purchases intuitively.